Repairs Noted in the Verification of Property Condition

-I should also point that the buyer who wrote to ask about the doors in the garage was probably a first-time home buyer, and a very nervous first-time home buyer at that.
+I should also point that the buyer who wrote to ask about the doors in the garage was probably a first-time home buyer, and perhaps a very nervous first-time home buyer at that.
 In most real estate transactions, it is unusual for a seller to remove fixtures without permission or authorization.
-My guess is the doors in the garage had always been in the garage, and the buyers did not notice them during the initial home inspection.
+My guess is the doors in the garage had probably always been in the garage, and the buyers did not notice them during the initial home inspection.

 At the time of writing, Elizabeth Weintraub, DRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.